tonisives/tonisives/README.md

 ## About me

-Typescript, Kubernetes, Bare metal, Rust

 Backend developer at [HolderScan](https://github.com/HolderScan).
 Previously worked at [High-Mobility](http://github.com/highmobility)

+Using Typescript, Rust and more on bare metal Kubernetes.

 ## Check out my open-source projects